aplteam/Cider/docs/Contributing.md

 ### Changing the script `Cider.dyalog`

-For the following to work you must put the following into `configdcfg` (see the "Installation and Configuration Guide" of Dyalog for your OS for details):
+For the following to work you must put the following into `config.dcfg` (see the "Installation and Configuration Guide" of Dyalog for your OS for details):

 ```